lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Encoded phenotype structure

 All phenotypes have the same hierarchical structure: events within a voice, and voices within a score.
 Event data is listed as normalized values.
 Voices and scores are notated using numbers as flags: `1` and `0` indicate beginnings and endings of these wrappers.
+A score can consist of several concatenated scores (especially when their number of voices is different).
+For this reason it is necessary to use flags to connect them.

 | structure | encoding
 | --------- | --------